Skip to Content

 Output:

-KeyError: If you use bracket notation to access a key that does not exist in the dictionary, Python will raise a KeyError.
-This can crash your program if not handled properly.
+KeyError Warning: If you use bracket notation to access a key that does not exist in the dictionary, Python will raise a KeyError and crash.
+Always verify keys or use the safe method below!

 2. Adding and Updating Entries

-• If the key does not exist, a new key-value pair is created.
+• If the key does not exist, a brand new key-value pair is created.

-• If the key already exists, its value is updated.
+• If the key already exists, its old value is overwritten with the new one.

 After adding keys: {'id': 11, 'email': 'user@example.com', 'active': True}